google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 <!--
 Activation functions can also be non-linear.
 The sigmoid function works using a logistic curve.

 You'll notice that the sigmoid function restricts it's output range to $(0.0, 1.0)$.
 This is typically not a concern in hidden layers, but needs to be considered in the output layer.
-You'll likely need to scale your training targets down to this range and expand your predictions back to your actual data range.

-Sigmoids in the output layer can be very useful for predicting continuous values.
-They can also be useful we making binary classification decisions.
-You can build a model that outputs values from $(0.0, 1.0)$ and treat the output as a confidence in a decision where values closer to `0.0` show no confidence and  values closer to `1.0` show extreme confidence.
-You then experiment and set a threshold where you make your binary decision.
+Sigmoid activation functions are very useful when making binary classification decisions.
+You can build a model that outputs values from $(0.0, 1.0)$ and treat the output as a confidence that the input is a 1.
+For example, suppose you are building a model to decided whether or not an image is a cat.
+If you use a sigmoid in the final layer and receive a 0.2, then we could say "we are 20% confident the image is a cat."
+That's not very confident, so we'd likely calssify it as a 0 (or not a cat).
+If we received a 0.9 form the model, then we'd say it's very likely to be a cat.

-For example, if you were making a classifier to determine if an image contained a cat you might find that any time the model returned a value over `0.85` there was typically a cat in the image.
+During training, you would experiment to determine a threshold for which you will classify samples as 0 or 1.
+The most natural choice is to say if the model returns 0.5 or above, we'll call it a cat, otherwise it's not a cat.
+But that may or may not be the best threshold.
 Before making this decision you'd need to experiment, find the precision and recall for different thresholds, and choose the one that fit your use case the best.

 Image Details:
 * [sigmoid.png](https://opensource.google/docs/copyright/): Copyright Google